 #4.
 Trusted Advisor

-As a business grows and evolves, a CPA firm can act as a strategy advisor by creating or updating the business plan, budgets and forecasts on a periodic basis.
-As we discussed above, CPAs have the ability to work with attorneys in determining the most appropriate form of business to set up, bankers in obtaining financing, as well as the government offices that regulate small business in the country and state.
+As a business grows and evolves, a CPA firm can act as a strategic advisor by creating or updating the business plan, budgets and forecasts on a periodic basis.
+As we discussed above, CPAs have the ability to work with attorneys in determining the most appropriate form of business to set up, bankers in obtaining financing, as well as the government offices that regulate small businesses in the country and state.

 #5.
 Applying for a loan

 Obtaining a small business loan can sometimes be tough.
 Your lender will require 100% accurate financial statements.
 Here, your CPA can work directly with the lender in establishing your qualifications.

 #6.
 Referral source